Smaller communities prepare for onslaught of virus patients

 In Rooks County in northwest Kansas, home to about 5,000 people, five doctors gathered Wednesday at the county’s hospital in Plainville to refresh their training on using the five ventilators available to them.
 Dr. Beth Oller, who has a family practice in Stockton, said she’s been collecting videos from medical personnel around the country to assist with the refresher course.

-The county has yet to see a confirmed coronavirus case, but that may be just a matter of time.
+The county has yet to see a confirmed coronavirus case, but that might be just a matter of time.
 Oller’s practice, Post Rock Family Medicine, has submitted more than two dozen tests to a private lab.
-Oller is worried that the hospital will not have enough personnel to do the intensive monitoring ICU patients require, with one nurse for every one or two patients.
+Oller is worried the hospital won’t have enough personnel to do the intensive monitoring ICU patients require, with one nurse for every one or two patients.

-Oller said Trump’s suggestions that restrictions on people’s movements and public gatherings could be loosened by Easter is “ridiculous.”
-That would make all the social isolating done so far “count for nothing,” she said.
+Oller said Trump’s suggestions that restrictions on people’s movements and public gatherings could be loosened by Easter is ridiculous.
+That would make all the social isolating so far “count for nothing,” she said.

 “We don’t have enough resources now to deal with a first wave.
 If we have a bad second wave, there’s just no way we can confront that,” she said.

-North Carolina’s largest county, Mecklenburg, had 170 coronavirus cases as of Wednesday morning, and officials ordered all residents to shelter in place for three weeks after hospitals warned that the county had just hours to prevent the virus from overwhelming critical services.
+North Carolina’s second largest county, Mecklenburg, had 170 coronavirus cases as of Wednesday morning, and officials ordered residents to shelter in place for three weeks after hospitals warned that the county had just hours to prevent the virus from overwhelming critical services.
 The stay-at-home order takes effect Thursday.

 “We’ve done hurricanes and we’ve done tornadoes, and we are even prepared for all those kinds of physical things.
 But to be able to cope with something that’s unknown, that’s transmitted from within each other, it’s just very, very hard,” Charlotte Mayor Vi Lyles said Wednesday during an online news conference.